Lemon cupcakes filled with lemon curd and topped with fluffy meringue. Everybody’s favourite dessert in cupcake form!

 My challenge was to bake and showcase Aldi’s bakeware range.
-Whenever we go shopping, you will always find me transfixed down the baking aisle.
+Whenever I go food shopping, you will always find me transfixed down the baking aisle.
 I love stocking up on all my baking essentials, chocolate chips for cookies, sugar, flour, there is always something I have to buy!

 After spending ages drooling over all the scrumptious recipes, I finally decided what I wanted to bake.
 The lemon meringue cupcakes ticked all the boxes for me, lemon cupcakes have always been my favourite and I love meringue.
 I decided to share my own recipe, I’ve been making these cupcakes for a very long time and they’re always a big hit with my family, so I thought it would be the perfect opportunity to share on the blog.

 The cupcakes are bursting full of tangy lemon sweetness.
-I used my perfect vanilla cupcake recipe as a base for these cupcakes, the only change I made was I added lemon zest to the mix for that lemony flavour.
-Then each cupcake is filled with lemon curd (I used homemade).
-Then each cupcake is topped with fluffy meringue!
-I toast the meringue in the oven until it is golden, don’t over do it and burn the meringue!
+I used my perfect vanilla cupcake recipe as a base for these cupcakes, the only change I made was I took out the vanilla extract and added lemon zest to the mix for that lemony flavour.
+Each cupcake is filled with lemon curd (I used homemade) and then topped with fluffy meringue frosting.
+I toast the meringue under the grill until it is golden, don’t over do it and burn the meringue!

 3 large free-range eggs, at room temperature

-120g (1/2 cup) Lemon curd, homemade or store-bought – approx. 1 heaped tsp for each cupcake
+Homemade or store-bought lemon curd – approx. 1-2 teaspoons for each cupcake

-- Add the eggs one by one and beat in to incorporate fully.
+- Add the eggs one by one and beat until fully incorporated.

 - Now add the flour and lemon zest along with the water/milk.
-Continue to mix until the mixture is smooth – for another 30 seconds.
+Continue to mix until the mixture is smooth.

 - Scoop the cupcake batter into the paper cases – I use an ice cream scoop to do this.
-Bake for 15-20 minutes or until a cake tester comes out clean.
-Leave the cupcakes to cool in the tin for 5 minutes, then remove from the tin and leave to cool on a wire rack.
+Bake for 20-15 minutes or until a cake tester comes out clean.
+Leave the cupcakes to cool in the tin for a few minutes, then remove from the tin and leave to cool on a wire rack.

-- Once completely cool, cut the centre out of each cupcake.
-Fill with the lemon curd.
+- Once completely cool, cut the centre out of each cupcake and fill with the lemon curd.

 - To make the meringue frosting: Whisk the egg whites in a grease-free bowl until stiff.
 Gradually sprinkle in the sugar – about a teaspoon at a time and continue whisking until thick.
 Add the cornflour and whisk again.
 The meringue should hold stiff peaks.

 - Fill a piping bag with the meringue.
 Pipe a swirl of meringue on the top each cupcake.
-Place back in the oven on under the grill until the meringue is golden – make sure you watch the meringue, it can easily burn and will taste bitter.
+Place the frosted cupcakes under the grill until the meringue is golden – make sure you watch the meringue, it can easily burn and will taste bitter.
 You can also use a blowtorch, if preferred.

 Keep up to date with me on: